'Call Of Duty: Modern Warfare 2' shares 3 new multiplayer modes

 Beyond these three new modes, Infinity Ward has also teased “a whole new experience” titled Raids, which will be released in the months after Modern Warfare 2‘s launch.
 While there aren’t too many details available, Raids will be a 3v3 game mode that places a much greater emphasis on strategic plays and working together as a team.

-Modern Warfare 2 will also mark the return of Special Ops, a two-player mode that pits friends against “assymetrical” challenges.
+Modern Warfare 2 will also mark the return of Special Ops, a two-player mode that pits friends against “asymmetrical” challenges.
 As an example, Call Of Duty: Next outlined that while one player may be placed on the ground, another could be in charge of air support.

 Warzone 2.0 is also getting an “all-new sandbox experience” at launch, which is rumoured to be an Escape From Tarkov-style extraction shooter.